loadingio/lderror/README.md

-# ldError
+# lderror

 Simple wrapper for Error object.

 ## Usage

-ldError contains an `id` field for identify what kind of error it is. to create a ldError object, simply:
+lderror contains an `id` field for identify what kind of error it is. to create a lderror object, simply:

- * new ldError(1000);
+ * new lderror(1000);
- * new ldError("custom message", 1000);
+ * new lderror("custom message", 1000);
- * new ldError({message: "custom message", id: 1000});
+ * new lderror({message: "custom message", id: 1000});
- * new ldError("custom message");
+ * new lderror("custom message");
    - by default, id will be 0.

-valid ldError object contains a field 'name' with value 'ldError', and an id field with values listed in `src/lde.ls`.
-Following demonstrates how to make a ldError-compatible error object with id 1000 by duck typing:
+valid lderror object contains a field 'name' with value 'lderror', and an id field with values listed in `src/lde.ls`.
+Following demonstrates how to make a lderror-compatible error object with id 1000 by duck typing:

-    new Error! <<< {id: 1000, name: "ldError"}
+    new Error! <<< {id: 1000, name: "lderror"}

 or

-    Object.assign(new Error(), {id: 1000, name: "ldError"});
+    Object.assign(new Error(), {id: 1000, name: "lderror"});

 ## Members

- * id - ldError deined error code.
+ * id - lderror deined error code.
  * message - custom error message (optional)
  * stack - stacktrace (optional)
  * code - http status code, if applicable (optional)